LAURINBURG — A Laurinburg woman was killed Wednesday afternoon in a single-car accident that injured the vehicle’s driver and another passenger.

 According to Sgt.
 Scott Richardson of the N.C.
 Highway Patrol, a Ford Explorer driven by Juana Duran, 70, of Laurinburg was travelling east on U.S. 74 when Duran ran off the road to the right, lost control, and overturned.

 As the vehicle overturned, 36-year-old Jenny Cortez, Duran’s daughter, was ejected from the vehicle’s backseat and died on the scene.
-Cortes was not wearing a seatbelt, Richardson said.
+Cortez was not wearing a seatbelt, Richardson said.

 According to the accident report, the vehicle overturned twice after a series of overcorrections in both directions, finally coming to rest on the right shoulder of the highway’s eastbound lanes.